damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 For more insights into our vision on Continuous Integration and Continuous Deployment & Delivery, see the [CI/CD page](/direction/cicd).

+# Products

+Products are large additions to GitLab that we sell separate to GitLab Enterprise Edition customers.

+## EE only or Product?

+Deciding on whether something should be a Product or just a EE-only feature can be tough.
+In doubt, make it a product, that's a reversible option, whereas the alternative is not.

+Also consider:

+- Can we charge $99 for it?
+The pricing should hurt, we'll improve it over time.
+- Does it have an alternative in the marketplace?

 # Links

 - [Engineering Workflow](/handbook/engineering/workflow)